HtmlUnit/htmlunit/README.md

     </dependency>

 ### Latest CI build
-The latest builds are availabler from our
+The latest builds are available from our
 [Jenkins CI build server][2]

 If you use maven please add: